deeplearning4j/deeplearning4j/build_vgg_webapp.md

 Mean subtraction can be done manually or with the helper functions.

-### Code examples for scaling images to 224 height 224 width 3 layers.
+### Code Examples for scaling images to 224 height 224 width, 3 layers

-#### If reading a directory of images, use DataVec's ImageRecordReader
+If reading a directory of images, use DataVec's ImageRecordReader

 ```
 ImageRecordReader rr = new ImageRecordReader(224,224,3);
 ```

-#### If loading a single image, use DataVec's NativeImageLoader
+If loading a single image, use DataVec's NativeImageLoader

 ```
 NativeImageLoader loader = new NativeImageLoader(224, 224, 3);